 con: since December 2023, Kyber/ML-KEM software has had emergency security patches for KyberSlash 1, then KyberSlash 2, then Clangover (statement) (statement)

-pro: ML-KEM does not have a secretly keyed backdoor (statement)
+pro: ML-KEM and ML-DSA do not have secretly keyed backdoors (statement) (statement) (statement)

 pro: NSA can't possibly have an attack against ML-KEM; NSA says they'll use ML-KEM; "if you really think ML-KEM is broken, then yes, the NSA has successfully undermined the IETF in order to make their own systems less secure"; "I regard the inclusion of ML-KEM-1024 in CNSA2 as a serious endorsement" (statement) (statement)